10 steps for hosting a digital student recruitment event that converts

 As the COVID-19 pandemic puts the world in lockdown, higher education institutions are increasingly hosting events online to engage with their key audiences.
 We’ve been working with our university partners for years to maximise digital event registration, attendance and ultimately conversion to enrolment.
 Ramping up these efforts in response to the coronavirus crisis, we’ve supported our university partners with webinars attracting several thousand attendees across the last two and half weeks.

 Through this experience, we’ve spotted some surprising trends in our student behaviour data and have compiled steps we’ve found to be good practice for successfully engaging prospective students and achieving enrolment goals.
-We hope this helps as you get into the swing of online events.
+We hope this helps as you get into the swing of digital student recruitment events.

 1. Choose a relevant topic

 Carefully consider the needs and interests of your student audiences and craft event content accordingly.
 A great way to get a sense for topics that are top-of-mind for students is by analysing trends in student FAQs.